thob97/submodule-mpcnc_post_processor/README.md

 ## Group 6: Laser/Plasma Properties

+Fusion 360 defines four levels of Through cut, currently these all map to power level "On - Through".

+The firmware selected in the parameter [Job: CNC Firmware] determines if the Grbl or Marlin/Reprap laser parameters are used.

+Fusion 360 does not use a coolant when using its jet tools (waterjet/laser/plasma).
+When using a laser it may be desirable to use air or some other device you have connected to the coolant channels.
+The [Laser: Coolant] can be used to force a coolant to be used for the laser operations (see coolant parameter on details for configuring the coolant channels).

 |Title|Description|Default|Values|
 |---|---|---|---|
 Laser: On - Vaporize|Persent of power to turn on the laser/plasma cutter in vaporize mode|**100**||